 Where to buy the Xbox Series X: Restock updates for Best Buy, Amazon, Target, Walmart, more

-Microsoft's next-gen console has been out of stock since it launched, with only occasional inventory drops.
+Microsoft's next-gen gaming console has been out of stock since launch despite numerous inventory drops.
 Here's what we know about when more will appear at retailers.

 More in www.cnet.com